 Penetration Testing on MYSQL (Port 3306)

-MySQL is an open-source Relational Database Management System (RDBMS).
-It is widely used for managing and organizing data in a structured format, using tables to store the data.
-MySQL functions in a networked setup utilizing a client-server architecture.
-In this configuration, the MySQL server manages the database, while client applications connect to the server to execute tasks like querying and updating data.
-The interaction between the MySQL clients and the server is conducted over the TCP/IP protocol, with MySQL by default listening on port 3306.
+Penetration testing on MySQL is essential for identifying potential vulnerabilities in one of the most widely used open-source Relational Database Management Systems (RDBMS).
+MySQL commonly manages and organizes data in a structured format by using tables to store and access information efficiently.
+It operates in a client-server architecture, where the MySQL server handles database management while client applications connect to execute queries and updates.
+Additionally, communication between MySQL clients and the server takes place over the TCP/IP protocol, with MySQL listening on port 3306 by default.

 Table of Contents